danuker/piggies/README.md

 * eliminates hardware wallets (you would need to check the addresses and push the button)
 * makes it more dangerous, because there might be security vulnerabilities in the software

-I'm doing this because some people still want automatic wallets (i.e. for their exchange websites accepting coins and withdrawals); however:
+I'm doing this because some people (including myself) still want automatic wallets (i.e. for their exchange websites accepting coins and withdrawals); however:
 * one [should not hold their cryptocurrencies on an exchange](https://www.youtube.com/watch?v=5mcYQpHDgXc)
 * one should not trust [any closed-source multiwallet](https://vxlabs.com/2017/06/10/extracting-the-jaxx-12-word-wallet-backup-phrase/)
 * one should not even trust [an open source web wallet](https://www.coindesk.com/150k-stolen-myetherwallet-users-dns-server-hijacking/).